-9) Slide the supplied tee fitting in place of the 5/8" long removed section of Figure 11's hose with the two large clamps (supplied) as shown in Figures 4 and 12.
+9) Slide a large clamp (supplied) onto the freshly-cut hose and the bypass tee fitting into the hose with the orientations shown in Figures 4, 11b and 12.
 Also install the bypass hose onto the bypass tee's barb with a small clamp (supplied).
 Try to match the tee and clamp orientations shown.
-Figure 12's view is from the "coolant pump" end of the hose, and note how the bypass tee is rotated in the factory coolant hose to aim the bypass hose towards the cylinder (i.e., "11 o'clock").
+Figure 12's view is from the left side of the bike, looking right.
+You can then slide the 'radiator end' of the hose (with a supplied large clamp) onto the open end of the bypass tee.
 Tighten all three clamps.
 Reinstall the "blue" hose assembly on the bike from the radiator side, noting how the clutch cable fits between the "blue" hose and the original hose that travels from the coolant pump to the bottom of the cylinder.

 10) Using Figure 4 and Figure 13 as references, pull the loose end of the bypass hose over to the Thermo-Bob 2 and determine the amount of bypass hose (which is colored Gold in Figure 4) to cut away.
+The hose is provided purposely too long, so you can shorten it to fit your bike.
 We tend to find that shorter is better, as this will keep the bypass hose closer to the cylinder and further away from the exhaust headpipe.
 After shortening the bypass hose, slide the final small supplied clamp onto the hose for an inch or two, then slide the loose end of the bypass hose onto the Thermo-Bob 2's brass hose barb.
 Finally, slide the small clamp into place as shown in Figure 13 and tighten the clamp.